urostripunovic/share-recipes-now-backend/public/db queries.md

 }
 ```
 ### Less Than 30 min Recipes JSON
 This file will return recipes that take less than 30 min to cook.
-The funny thing is that the SQL code is exactly the same so there will be only one part in the backend where I change the code.
+The funny thing is that the SQL code is exactly the same so there will be only one part in the backend where I change the code as to avoid duplicate code, it's duplicate now just to display that it is, mostly for my own purposes.
 ```sql
 SELECT
     U.user_id,